Panakotta00/FicsIt-Networks-Repository/Packages/BackupPowerSupply/README.md

 ## Setup
 To use the Ficsit BPS, you will need one or more power storages, plus two power switches and of course a computer.
-The switches must be hooked up as drawn below:
+The switches must be hooked up as shown below:

      mains power    load    power storage
           |           |           |